 Find out why we can't get enough of these three go-tool tools.

+This isn’t just any broom.
 If you’ve got a paver patio or any uneven surface (like a sidewalk or the bed of a truck) you can relate to the frustration of having sticks, leaves, seeds and other debris getting caught in the cracks.
 They can be hard to sweep away with ordinary brooms, but that is precisely what the Renegade Broom is meant to do.
 It’s a cross between a rake and a broom, as its 18-in.-wide set of bristles arch inward helping you reach into those crevices and scoop out the debris.
 It also works really well over grass and mulch beds, and it will move heavy piles of dirt and wet leaves.
 It may seem a bit pricey, but it’s a great tool to have for outdoor cleanup.
-Find them online for $37.